Dakota Johnson Just Wore the Pretty Winter Coat Trend That Makes Jeans Look Rich

 -

-Bella Hadid and Hailey Bieber Are Already Wearing 2025's Most-Wanted Jacket Trend
+Bella Hadid, Rosie HW and Hailey Bieber Are Already Wearing 2025's Most-Wanted Jacket Trend

 Meet fashion's next obsession.